furstinvia/Chef-Juna-RecipeApp-V2/README.md

-# 🍳 ChefJuna – Your Smart Cooking Companion
+# 🍳 ChefJuna – Discover, Learn, and Cook Like a Master Chef

 **ChefJuna** is a mobile application designed to help users discover, explore, and try out a wide variety of healthy and delicious recipes — all wrapped in a modern, user-friendly interface.
 Whether you're a beginner in the kitchen or a seasoned home cook, ChefJuna offers a seamless and inspiring culinary experience.